mhaidarhanif/arlin/README.markdown

 ## How to use this repo

+This is the main or parent repo, an umbrella project for all things Arlin by Michi.
+We contains several submodules:

+- Introductory and presentation slide: [slide](https://github.com/gunadarma-academy/asde-michi-slid)
+- Testing suite, docs, and reports: [test](https://github.com/gunadarma-academy/asde-michi-test)
+- Next frontend or client side: [frontend](https://github.com/gunadarma-academy/asde-michi-frontend)
+- Next backend or server side: [backend](https://github.com/gunadarma-academy/asde-michi-backend)
+  - The legacy production app is still here: [backend-tel](https://github.com/gunadarma-academy/asde-michi-backend-tel)

-This repo is using `git submodules` for `app`, `slide`, and `web`.
+The `git submodules` are for `slide`, `test`, `backend`, and `frontend`.
 You are recommended to clone this repo with `git clone --recursive`.
 Or if you want, or have regular clone already, or is experiencing a slow connection; please sync, init, and update the submodules like the following.
 Please keep in mind that you should not modify or work in the synced submodules, but work in each single repo itself.

 ```
 git submodule sync